 The cost of purchasing service is borne by both you and the participating employers with the important exceptions of Military Service before Enrollment, U.S. Government Service, and Local Retirement System Service - where statute specifically provides that the employer will not be liable for any costs of the purchase.
-If you purchase U.S. Government Service or Military Service before Enrollment you, as the member, are responsible for the full cost; therefore, the cost quoted to you for purchasing these types of service will be twice the cost for other types of purchase.
+If you purchase U.S. Government Service, Military Service before Enrollment, or Local Retirement System Service, you, as the member, are responsible for the full cost; therefore, the cost quoted to you for purchasing these types of service will be twice the cost for other types of purchase.